-Essex Abroad gives you the opportunity to study or work for a term or a full year at one of study abroad partner institutions around the globe.
-You have the chance to immerse yourself in another culture and develop your independence, adaptability and cultural awareness - enormous advantages when you enter the global job market.
-It will give you a fresh perspective of the world and your subject and is a chance to experience a different educational system.
+Essex Abroad gives you the opportunity to study or work for a term or a full year at one of our study abroad partner institutions around the globe.
+You have the chance to immerse yourself in another culture and develop your independence, adaptability and cultural awareness - all which are enormous advantages when you enter the global job market.
+It will give you a fresh perspective of the world and your subject, whilst offering you the chance to experience a different educational system.
 We have over 150 study abroad partner institutions throughout Africa, Asia, Europe, the Pacific, and North and South America.

 Every year we award over £500,000 in grants and scholarships.
 You could study for a term or a year at a partner university, undertake a language teaching assistantship, or a work placement overseas.
 Erasmus+ generously provides funding for students who are studying or undertaking a traineeship at Erasmus+ partner institutions abroad.
 Here you can find our Erasmus Charter for Higher Education and our Erasmus+ Policy Statement to read more about how Erasmus+ supports the role of internationalisation at Essex.